rlfmendes/edge-gitops/README.md

 # if you use a different app name, you will have to make the docker image public (bug)
 #   you have to be an owner of github/retaildevcrews to do this
 #   or change ci-cd / autogitops.json to point to a ghcr that you control
-# if in doubt, use TestApp
+# if in doubt, use TestApp or MyApp
 flt new dotnet webapi TestApp

 # change to the testapp directory